Single-Course Dansk 10 ECTS

 • perform frequency and impedance scaling of analog filter circuits and use this to design filter circuits with arbitrary cut-off frequencies.

-• program an Arduino Uno R3 in standard C to use external interrupt as well as interrupts triggered by Pin Change.
+• perform register-based programming of an Arduino Uno R3 in standard C to use external interrupt as well as interrupts triggered by Pin Change.

-• program an Arduino Uno R3 to use timers in both overflow mode and clear-timer-on-compare (CTC) mode.
+• perform register-based programming of an Arduino Uno R3 to use timers in both overflow mode and clear-timer-on-compare (CTC) mode.

-• program an Arduino Uno R3 in standard C to perform analog-to-digital conversion triggered by a timer and using interrupt.
+• perform register-based programming of an Arduino Uno R3 in standard C to perform analog-to-digital conversion triggered by a timer and using interrupt.

-• program an Arduino to communicate with digital devices using I2C and SPI protocols and with this stream measured data to an SD card.
+• perform library-based programming of an Arduino Uno R3 to communicate with digital devices using the SPI protocol and with this stream measured data to an SD card.

 • comply with the rules for participation in laboratory exercises, including arriving on time, showing consideration for fellow students, avoiding destroying equipment and components and cleaning up the workplace after the exercise.